cloudflare/cloudflare-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/Configuring Custom Pages (Error and Challenge).md

 2. Choose the domain for which you would like to publish a custom error page.
 3. Click the **Custom Pages** app.
 4. Identify your desired custom error page type, then click the **Custom Pages** button.
 A **Custom Page** dialog will appear.
-5. Enter the URL of the custom error page you customized in your origin server, then click **Preview.**
+5. Enter the URL of the custom error page you customized in your origin server, then click **Preview**.
 6. Ensure all your styles and images are showing up as desired in the preview.
-7. Once you are happy with the page preview, return to the the **Custom Page** dialog, and click **Publish.**
+7. Once you are happy with the page preview, return to the the **Custom Page** dialog, and click **Publish**.

 ### Update custom error page after publishing